Non-urgent advice: Patient Notice

 Due to coronavirus this clinic has been suspended.

-Dr Bateson and Dr Singhal perform these for the relief of conditions such as golfer’s elbow etc. You will need to be assessed by a doctor before booking these.
+Dr Bateson and Dr Singhal perform these to provide relief from osteoarthritis pains etc. You will need to be assessed by a doctor before booking these.

 What to expect